EvaSeidlmayer/orcid-for-wikidata/README.md

 *******************************
 ### 3. Check for existing author items of publications in Wikidata

-Take the file we produced in step 2. containig all the publications listed in wikidata indicated by an existing Q-Nr.
+Take the file we produced in step 2. containig all the publications listed in Wikidata indicated by an existing Q-Nr.
 For every article-Q-Nr we request the public Wikidata-API if there is already an author indicated.

      ./analysis/check-authors-of-available-articles.py available-articles-in-wd_1.csv available-articles-available-authors_1.csv